 1. Start by determining whom you will ask for letters.

 Being strategic in selecting who knows you best and can write most positively about your work is the most important part of the process.
-Even though that anthropology professor became a great mentor, if you only earned a B or C in the class, I wouldn’t recommend asking that teacher for a letter.
+For example, even though that Anthropology professor became a great mentor, if you only earned a B or C in the class, then you probably shouldn’t ask that teacher for a letter.
 Only ask for letters from people who have seen you perform at your best – in classes you received an A, research that resulted in a poster presentation or a publication, or employment for which you earned an award or received a promotion.

 When you are requesting letters, you have to assume that one or more people may not be able to follow-through.
 People get sick or get overwhelmed with work responsibilities.
 Plan for at least one letter writer not to deliver.
-To be safe, have back-up letters for the major categories: science professor, leadership, community service and clinical.
+To be safe, have back-up letters for the major categories: science professor, leadership, community service, and clinical.

-To make it as easy as possible for your letter writer, create a packet for them that includes: an updated copy of your CV or resume, final draft of your personal statement, a list of bullet points of your background or important facts they should know about you, a copy of your transcripts, if appropriate, the AMCAS cover letter with a barcode as well as a stamped and addressed envelope, in case they want to mail the letter.
+To make it as easy as possible for your letter writer, create a packet for them that includes: an updated copy of your CV or resume; final draft of your personal statement; a list of bullet points of your background or important facts they should know about you; a copy of your transcripts, if appropriate; the AMCAS cover letter with a barcode; and a stamped and addressed envelope, in case they want to mail the letter.

 Don’t be shy.
 If you haven’t heard from the letter writer for a while and the deadline that you gave them is a week away, contact them to send a gentle and friendly reminder.
 People get busy.
 They may have forgotten about it.
 Don’t take it personally.

-After you have received a letter from a professor, employer or mentor, it is appropriate to send a thank you card.
+After you have received a letter from a professor, employer, or mentor, it is appropriate to send a thank you note.
 Make sure that you send one as soon as you can.
 If you put it off, you may not have time later to write one in the midst of completing your secondaries.
 Update your letter writers on your progress – especially if you receive an acceptance!
 They would love to know that their support was important to your success.